 Community Science & Public Health

-In the past two years, nearly 20 peer-reviewed scientific studies have shown strong links between coal production, including large-scale surface mining, and impacts on human health in Central Appalachia.
+Since 2010, nearly 20 peer-reviewed scientific studies have shown strong links between coal production, including large-scale surface mining, and impacts on human health in Central Appalachia.

+People living in eastern Kentucky have a right to know what’s in their water, understand the impact on their health, and use that information to organize their communities.
 KFTC’s Community Science and Public Health Project puts the power of science in the hands of eastern Kentuckians who are directly affected by coal mining pollution.

 Education – KFTC members are helping our neighbors understand the connection between polluted water and our health.